mgp123/mgp123.github.io/_posts/2022-01-30-genereting.simpsons.md

 - [StyleGAN2-ADA — Official PyTorch implementation](https://github.com/NVlabs/stylegan2-ada-pytorch)
 - [Making Anime Faces With StyleGAN](https://www.gwern.net/Faces).
   This post is filled with discussions, tricks and just interesting things in general.
 I wish I had seen it before I started training.
-It even recomends not using colab.
+It even recommends not using colab.